juimdpp/PhyzEffect-Vive/README.md

        ```bash
        ZED_Object_detection_image_viewer.exe <svo> <inputfile> <outputfile>
        ```
+     - You can use the `pixel2cam` script provided in the `project-deliverables` directory to process all 4 recordings.
+     - The `ZED_Object_detection_image_viewer` is an executable that was built based on the ZED sdk's repository.
+I've modified the code so that it can accept custom bounding boxes (instead of running a detection model).
+You can find the source code in the `zip` file.
    - This tool processes the bounding box centroids and converts them into camera space coordinates.
    - Instructions for building the executable are available in the [ZED SDK documentation](https://www.stereolabs.com/docs/app-development/cpp/windows).
 A script to process sample data is also included.
+   - **Note:** The 3D coordinates of the centroids in camera coordinates are also provided in the `project-deliverables` folder.

 ### 8. **Run the Unity Project**
    - Open the Unity project using Unity 2022.3.21f1.